-I think SNOW is one of the best teeth whitener systems for home use.
-You get dentist-quality whitening gels, resulting in safe and reliable tooth whitening, but SNOW is WAY CHEAPER than the cost of getting a kit directly from a dental office.
+I think GLO is one of the best teeth whitener systems for home use.
+You get dentist-quality whitening gels, resulting in safe and reliable tooth whitening, but GLO is less expensive than the cost of getting a kit directly from a dental office.

 BUT you have to do nearly all of the work yourself, at home.

 Essentially, you can cut out the "middle man" (the dentist), and save money while still getting good results.